pachyderm/pachyderm/README.md

 calling a `map` method on a class Pachyderm POSTs files to the `/map` route on a webserver.
 This completely democratizes MapReduce by decoupling it from a single platform such as the JVM.

+A low cost to integrating external libraries greatly increases the scope of problems MapReduce can solve.
+For example suppose you want to perform computer vision on a large set of images.
+Creating a job that does this is as simple as running `npm install opencv` inside a container and creating a node.js server which uses this library on its `/map` route.

 ## Quickstart Guide